amhelmi/amhelmi.github.io/content/projects/Mad Libs/index.md

 ---
 title: "Make your own mad libs with ChatGPT"
 description: "App to create your own mad libs or use ChatGPT to generate them."
 summary: "App to create your own mad libs or use ChatGPT to generate them."
+weight: 2
 cover:
     image: "/images/coverapp.png"
     alt: "mad libs app"